top of page

 Advocating for public policies that advance the interests of underserved small business owners is a core component of CSBDF’s mission.

-CSBDF fosters economic development in underresourced communities by delivering safe, transparent, and affordable capital to marginalized entrepreneurs; providing customized technical assistance to small businesses at every developmental stage; and disseminating research and policy analysis regarding the CDFI industry.
+CSBDF fosters economic development in underresourced communities by delivering safe, transparent, and affordable capital to entrepreneurs; providing customized technical assistance to small businesses at every developmental stage; and disseminating research and policy analysis regarding the CDFI industry.
 CSBDF’s policy priorities are detailed below.

 Our Policy Priorities

-Maximize support for CDFIs and marginalized entrepreneurs
+Maximize support for CDFIs and entrepreneurs

-CSBDF advances the interests of marginalized entrepreneurs by engaging in nonpartisan advocacy for government policies and programs that maximize support for CDFIs at the federal, state, and local levels.
+CSBDF advances the interests of entrepreneurs by engaging in nonpartisan advocacy for government policies and programs that maximize support for CDFIs at the federal, state, and local levels.
 Our policy partners include the National Association for Latino Community Asset Builders (NALCAB), Opportunity Finance Network, and the Mission Lenders Working Group.

 Increase transparency and access in small business lending